 Advisor and Recruiter for Distinguished Scholarships and Fellowships

-Alsace Gallop is a North Carolina native with interests in science, public health, writing, music, and education.
+Alsace Gallop is a native North Carolinian with interests in science, public health, writing, music, and education.
 She attended high school at the North Carolina School of Science and Mathematics.
 Ms. Gallop received a full ride to the University of Maryland in College Park, MD as a Banneker/Key Scholar, where she was inducted into Omicron Delta Kappa and earned a B.S. in biological sciences.
 Afterwards, she earned an MHA in health policy and administration with a focus in marketing from the School of Public Health (now the Gillings School of Global Public Health) at the University of North Carolina at Chapel Hill, where she researched health services utilization during an exchange at the Polytechnic University of Valencia in Spain.

-Prior to joining the Fellowship Advising Office in 2016, Ms. Gallop applied her marketing and communications skills to healthcare before working for nearly four years in higher education as a webmaster, press liaison, and a departmental fellowships assistant at UNC-Chapel Hill.
+Prior to joining the Fellowship Advising Office in summer 2016, Ms. Gallop applied her marketing and communications skills to healthcare before working for nearly four years in higher education as a webmaster, press liaison, and a departmental fellowships assistant at UNC-Chapel Hill.
 In that role she also served as the program assistant for nationally competitive and prestigious awards and recruited and advised hundreds of students and alumni, including UNC-Chapel Hill’s first Udall Scholar of Native American descent, first Mount Vernon Leadership Fellow, first Churchill Scholar in five years, and first Marshall Scholar in nine years.